ddev/ddev/docs/developers/building-contributing.md

 ## Making changes to ddev images

-If you need to make a change to one of the ddev images, you can make the change but then it has to be built with a specific tag, and the tag has to be updated in pkg/version/version.go.
+If you need to make a change to one of the ddev images, you can make the change, but then it has to be built with a specific tag, and the tag has to be updated in `pkg/versionconstants/versionconstants.go`.
 So for example, make a change to containers/ddev-webserver/Dockerfile, then built it:

 ```bash
 cd containers/ddev-webserver
 make VERSION=20210424_fix_dockerfile
 ```

-Then edit pkg/version/version.go to set `var WebTag = "20210424_fix_dockerfile"` and
+Then edit `pkg/versionconstants/versionconstants.go` to set `var WebTag = "20210424_fix_dockerfile"` and

 ```bash
 cd /workspace/ddev